Frequently Asked Questions

 What should I/we bring?

 Sunscreen, lots of sunscreen, if you plan to be outdoors, especially in the summer, and a hat.
 Nudist etiquette requires that you have a towel to sit on so bring at least two, one to sit on (a dark colored hand towel works well) and the other for drying yourself off.
 Also bring food and drink since there are none available on the grounds except during our Music Festival.
 Groceries are available in Estacada, about 9 miles away.
+We do have ice for sale on property.
+Our water is amazing, so bring something you can refill.
 Please be aware that no glass is allowed on the grounds so bring metal, plastic or paper cups or mugs.
 Even in the summer it can be cool in the evenings so also bring a warm wrap, coat, or robe.
-Finally, you'll need to bring money for your fees and shopping in our Unique Boutique; we accept cash, personal checks, and Visa/Mastercard/Discover/American Express credit and debit cards.
+Finally, you'll need to bring money for your fees and shopping in our Unique Boutique; we accept cash, local personal checks, and Visa/MasterCard/Discover/American Express credit and debit cards.
 Other items you might consider are a beach towel for sunning, sunglasses, hiking boots if you like to hike, water toys for the lake, moisturizer, and mosquito repellent if you are one of those who is particularly attractive to them.

 Do I/we have to get naked?